 With or without insurance, the cost of methotrexate can vary.
 In general, drug costs are usually higher without insurance.

-What’s the cost of injectable methotrexate, compared with oral methotrexate?
+What’s the cost of injectable methotrexate compared with oral methotrexate?

 I’m using methotrexate to treat psoriasis.
 How much might the drug cost?

 It depends.
-Your treatment plan can affect how much methotrexate will cost for you, as can your insurance coverage and the pharmacy you use.
+Your treatment plan can affect how much methotrexate will cost you, as can your insurance coverage and the pharmacy you use.

 What’s the cost of leflunomide vs. methotrexate?